WRAPUP 1-Austria imposes full lockdown, Germany may follow, as COVID grips Europe | Health

 The pressure on intensive care units in Germany had not yet reached its peak, Spahn said, urging people to reduce contacts to help break the wave.
 "How Christmas will turn out, I dare not say.
 I can only say it's up to us," he added.

-Saxony, the region hardest hit by Germany's fourth wave, is considering shutting theatres, concert halls, and soccer stadiums, Bild newspaper reported.
+Saxony, the region hardest hit by Germany's fourth wave, is considering shutting theatres, concert halls and soccer stadiums, Bild newspaper reported.
 The eastern state has Germany's lowest vaccination rate.
-New daily infections have risen 14-fold in the past month in Saxony, a stronghold of the far-right Alternative for Germany (AfD) party, which harbors many vaccine skeptics and anti-lockdown protesters.
+New daily infections have risen 14-fold in the past month in Saxony, a stronghold of the far-right Alternative for Germany (AfD) party, which harbours many vaccine sceptics and anti-lockdown protesters.

-Much of the Austrian public is also skeptical about vaccines, a view encouraged by the far-right Freedom Party, the third-biggest in parliament.
+Much of the Austrian public is also sceptical about vaccines, a view encouraged by the far-right Freedom Party, the third-biggest in parliament.
 It is planning a protest against coronavirus restrictions on Saturday.
+(Additional reporting by Dhara Ranasinghe in London Writing by Paul Carrel Editing by Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)